MarkyBoiii/INF133-sleeptracker-marc-christian/readme.txt

 Capacitor Storage, with built-in support from Ionic.

 14. How does your app implement or follow principles of good mobile design?
+We have "uh oh" buttons on every page where an action is taken — you can simply go back.
+Because of our design choices (back buttons, hide buttons, other toggles) it is impossible to break the app.
+We also use simple and few colors (all buttons are blue).
+Also, all buttons are borderless.
+The appropriate widgets are also used — we used datetime wheels to select date/time, and a specified set of buttons to rate sleepiness on the stanford sleepiness scale.